-Casualties were once again severe.
-The regiment’s two color-bearers from Company C were wounded while preventing the American flag from falling into enemy hands, and Lieutenant Colonel George W. Alexander, the 47th Pennsylvania Volunteers’ second in command, was severely wounded in both legs – injuries that were nearly fatal.
+In addition, Lieutenant-Colonel George W. Alexander, the 47th Pennsylvania Volunteers’ second in command, was severely wounded in both legs—injuries that were nearly fatal.

 Still others from the 47th were captured, marched roughly 125 miles to Camp Ford, a Confederate Army prison near Tyler, Texas, and held there as prisoners of war until released during prisoner exchanges in July, August and November.
 At least one member of the regiment never made it out alive from that experience.